NocturnalSolutions/KituraBook/README.md

 * [Download as EPUB](https://legacy.gitbook.com/download/epub/book/nocturnalsolutions/kitura-book) (iBooks, Nook)
 * [Download as PDF](https://legacy.gitbook.com/download/pdf/book/nocturnalsolutions/kitura-book)

+(Due to quirks of Gitbook’s e-book generation system, the code samples in each of the downloadable versions are visually glitchy in different ways.
+Please consult the online version of the book for the most readable code samples.)

 ## This Book is Free!

 But if you find this or my other projects to be useful to you, please consider [sponsoring me on Patreon](https://www.patreon.com/NocturnalSolutions)!
 Your support will go a long way towards helping keep my work on these sorts of free projects financially viable.